Exairnous/hubs-bookmarklets/README.md

 If you add a new "shading" bookmarklet, make sure to update `restore_shading.js` to support it.
 Make sure to include `javascript:` as the first line of any new bookmarklets you add.

-Note:
-I will always try to give credit where it is reasonably due, but if I have asked for changes to a pull request, and there has been no activity for one month, I may implement the feature/fix, etc. myself with no credit to you.
+> **_NOTE:_** I will always try to give credit where it is reasonably due, but if I have asked for changes to a pull request, and there has been no activity for one month, I may implement the feature/fix, etc. myself with no credit to you.
 Also, if we cannot agree on a pull request, I may implement it myself and may or may not include a credit to you.

 ### Contributor Conduct